 for love, for answers, for the cure, now and then.

-Be optimistic.
 Thinking positively does not mean being naïve.
 There are millions of people in the world who don’t worry about what others will think of them, strive to be one of those people.